 Break down all unwanted weapons, armor, and junk at settlements

 It's efficient when breaking down materials to drop them on the ground near workshops.
 Once you enter build mode and highlight the object, it's possible to break them down into smaller components.
 This is not only faster, but it allows you more carrying space for anything important.
 It's useful for traveling to a settlement that possesses a weapon or armor bench as well.

 Store excess food and water at settlements

 Think of this storage space as your rainy day fund.
 Generally before going on an adventure into the unknown, it pays to free up inventory space.
 Obviously, the benefit is you'll be able to collect and bring more back, and returning to a cupboard full of food is a great feeling.
 Water can be rather heavy if you're carrying a lot, so again, store some of it.

 Always sell unwanted ammunition

 Selling ammo is a big money maker in this game, and often it's great for balancing transactions where a couple of caps may be owed either way.
-The most useful thing about this is, every bullet is always worth at least 1 cap, so even the worst ammunition is pretty profitable.
+The most useful thing about this is that every bullet is always worth at least 1 cap, so even the worst ammunition is pretty profitable.
 If you've increased your charisma, found magazines, and attained some of the perks which improve bartering, you'll start getting multiple caps for reasonably powerful ammunition.
 It's always preferable to sell ammunition you aren't going to use.